 New Regent Street

 New Regent Street is a historic pedestrian mall that is characterised by its stunning Spanish Mission style buildings.
 It originally opened in 1932, and continues to be highly renowned for its pastel-coloured structures and ornate facades.
-The street relies on several boutique shops and cafés to carry out its longstanding mission of bringing a smile to all those who visit.
+The street relies on several boutique shops and cafés to liven up Christchurch’s urban landscapes.

-The Canterbury Museum first opened in 1867, and has been in its current Rolleston Avenue site since 1870.
-It primarily increased its collections through a series of exchanges with museums from across the globe and international auctions.
-Currently, the Canterbury Museum holds the world’s largest collection of Antarctic artifacts.
+Canterbury Museum first opened in 1867, and has been in its current Rolleston Avenue site since 1870.
+The museum, which currently holds the world’s largest collection of Antarctic artifacts, amassed its remarkably diverse collections through a series of exchanges with other venues from across the globe as well as various international auctions.

-The Air Force Museum of New Zealand is located at Wiggram, the Royal New Zealand Air Force’s (RNZAF) first operational base.
+The Air Force Museum of New Zealand is located at Wigram, the suburb that housed the Royal New Zealand Air Force’s (RNZAF) first operational base.
 It opened during the RNZAF’s 50th Anniversary celebrations on 1 April 1987, with the mission of preserving the history of New Zealand’s military and aviation.
 The museum consists of six different buildings and its collection comprises historic relics from local aviation efforts as well as objects obtained from former enemy forces.